-28 You must insure the collateral.
+24 You must insure the collateral.

 - a.
 You must insure or arrange the insurance of collateral goods to their full insurable value and keep them insured against fire, accident, theft, flood, earthquake and storm and any other risks as we may require.
 This means that you must insure against these things and you must insure for as much as the insurance company will allow you to. - b.
 The insurance policy must be in the names of the lender (us) and in the names of the owners for the lender's and the owners' respective interests.
 That means you must make sure with the insurer that the insurance policy shows that we have a security interest in the goods. - c.
 The insurance policy must say that all payments, in the event of a claim, will be made to us. - d.
 Insurance must be with an insurer licensed under the Insurance (Prudential Supervision) Act 2010 or any Act in replacement but subject to that you may insure with whoever you wish. - e.
 You must not do or allow anything which may cause the insurer to refuse payment.
 For example, you must tell the truth when you apply for the insurance and when you make the claim. - f.
 You must provide us with receipts for the insurance premiums and an insurance company certificate of the insurance if we ask you for them. - g.
-We may use the insurance money to repay any of the unpaid balance even though it or part of it has not yet fallen due. - 29 Lender may remedy your default at your cost.
+We may use the insurance money to repay any of the unpaid balance even though it or part of it has not yet fallen due. - 25 Lender may remedy your default at your cost.
 If you fail to do anything which you must do or if you do anything you must not do, we may do or pay anything to remedy the default (to make it right).
-If we do that we may add the cost of doing or paying to the unpaid balance. - You must compensate the lender if anyone makes a claim against the collateral.
+If we do that we may add the cost of doing or paying to the unpaid balance.
+That includes work that we may carry out on goods we have repossessed in order to make them more saleable or to carry out maintenance which you should have carried out. - 26 You must compensate the lender if anyone makes a claim against the collateral.
 If in relation to the collateral you: - a. do anything or allow anything; or - b. neglect or fail to do anything; and someone claims against you as a result of (a) or (b) and we lose any money or have to spend money, then you must pay the amount of that money to us and we may add it to the unpaid balance.